kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - No data loss on reboot.
   - No means to preserve on instance termination.
   - Use case: An instance store provides temporary block-level storage for your instance.
 This storage is located on disks that are physically attached to the host computer. **Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.**
+- AMI can be created from a running instance **ONLY if "no reboot"** option is selected.

 ### ENI vs ENA vs EFA